Is there life after a shopping cart abandonment happens?

 This is where email fails.

-With this in mind, and so many marketing tools available, what can you do to turn this around in your favour and bring back your shoppers?
+With this in mind, and so many marketing tools available, what can you do to turn this around in your favor and bring back your shoppers?
 Let's take a look at two tried and tested channels - email and SMS marketing - and how you can use each of them successfully.

 Email is king.
 Well… it used to be.
 The problem nowadays is that we are inundated with tens of emails every day and, if you are anything like me, you are using every tool at your disposal to ensure that none of those unrequested “Promotional” emails ever see the light of day in your inbox.